How to Acquire over 100 Properties in 24 Months Utilizing the Lease-Option Strategy

 I interviewed Bob and Jimmy on my podcast late last year and they provided their Best Ever advice, which is a sneak preview of the information he will be presenting at the conference.

 What was Bob and Jimmy’s Best Ever advice?
-They explained how they were able to acquire over 100 properties in 24 months utilizing lease-options.
+They explained how they were able to acquire over 100 properties in 24 months utilizing a lease-option real estate investment strategy.

 What is a Lease-Option?

 According to Wikipedia, in a lease-option, “a property owner and tenant agree that at the end of a specified rental period for a given property, the renter has the option of purchasing the property.”
-The lease-option best serves individuals that cannot qualify for a traditional mortgage loan.
+This lease-option real estate benefits individuals who cannot qualify for a traditional mortgage loan.
 And due to the financial crash in 2007, an estimated 80% of the current buyer’s pool couldn’t qualify for a mortgage, so there was an extreme need for other purchase options.

 How to Find Tenant-Buyers?

-Jimmy and Bob find their tenant-buyers by listing their properties in three main ways:
+Jimmy and Bob find their tenant-buyers for lease-option real estate deals by listing their properties in three main ways:

 vFlyer is a syndication site that automatically sends out listings to over 20 different websites, including Zillow, Trulia, and Yahoo Real Estate, which is a huge time saver.